claudio-silva/grunt-angular-builder/README.md

  2 | Done       | Integration with CSS building tasks.
  3 | Done       | Integration with HTML templates building tasks.
  4 | Done       | Assets builder.
+ 5 | Done       | Source paths export for extended integration with other Grunt tasks.
+ 6 | Done       | Plugin-based architecture.
+ 7 | To do      | Finish the documentation.

 # Documentation